samsquire/dream-programming-language/README.md

 This is the repository for my unnamed dream programming language and runtime.

+* Jump to code samples.

 # context

 I am a backend and devops engineer.
 I usually reach for Python to develop small programs to see how to implement something, then Java for multithreaded programs and C or Java for my own programming language implementation projects.
 I wrote the beginnings of an amd64 JIT compiler in C at https://github.com/samsquire/compiler.
-I also worked describing algebralang https://github.com/samsquire/algebralang.
+I tried to describe algebralang https://github.com/samsquire/algebralang.

 * [This HN comment of mine highlights some things I want](https://news.ycombinator.com/item?id=35998888).

 # my dream

 * But I want some language that helps me program and think but deliver ready-for-production quality and level solutions that are low maintenance and low cost.
-* The language represents and helps you think of things from a data orientated and control flow separately, independently and together perspective.
 * I want linear scalability for programs.
-I want programs written in this language to be linearly scalable from day 1 without additional effort.
+I want programs written in this language to be linearly scalable across coroutines (for IO scalability), across threads, across machines from day 1 without additional effort.
 It should parallelise trivially by default.
+* The language represents and helps you think of things from a data orientated and control flow separately, independently and together perspective.
-* I like the idea from [ideas4, 798.
-Microbenchmark upward](https://github.com/samsquire/ideas4#798-microbenchmark-upward) where we start with something known to be performant and add features to make it useful.
+* I like the thoughts and idea I wrote in [ideas4, 798.
+Microbenchmark upward](https://github.com/samsquire/ideas4#798-microbenchmark-upward) where we start with something known to be performant and efficient at micro/small scenarios and add features to make it useful.
 * I want to write distributed systems, performant and multithreaded asynchronous backends as easily and reliably deployable as a PHP app.
 Go is probably fit for this purpose, but I want to model how I think in my language.
 * Everything is nonblocking in my dream programming language.
 Blocking is handled by the compiler and runtime.
+I have notes about a [3 tier multithreaded architecture](https://github.com/samsquire/three-tier-multithreaded-architecture) design.
 * I think the runtime should have persistable pipelines or state machines as a first class concept like Temporal.io and support extremely fast messaging between threads.
 It should be easy to implement retry logic.
-*
 * A built-in advanced resolution algorithm that removes classes of bugs and handles all override combinations and configuration potentialities.
 Configuration is easy.
 * I want fast serialization.
 * I want a programming language that I can think in and has a notation that is effective for solving the kinds of problems that I have.

-*
 * Elegant and easy concurrency, parallelism, async and coroutines
 * Reasonably high performance for the least effort.
 * Easy to write

 # I want a beautiful, extremely rich and powerful async, concurrent running task/process/pipeline API and syntax

+It should have an amazing GUI, be useable from a REPL style interface, have a command line similar to bash and have a rich API.

+It's interesting how every build system, frontend framework, programming language implements its own promise pipeline/delayed execution/observables/event propagation/pipeline/dirty refresh logic.

 In database engines such as MySQL, Postgres and Microsoft SQL Server, you can show running queries and explain them to see their query plans.

 In Bash you can create jobs and they run in the background of the shell.
 In bash, a sequence of programs separated by pipe symbols runs every program in parallel and wires up the pipes of each program together so they form a pipeline.
-Data is written to the next program.
+Data is written to stdin (or other) pipes of the next program in the pipeline.

 ```
 ps -aux | awk '{print $11}' | xargs -I{} file {}
 ```

-The primitives for pipelines and jobs in bash are rather weak.
+The primitives for pipelines and jobs in bash are rather weak in how you can interact with a running pipeline.
 You can make named pipes to create more complicated pipelines.

 In [LMAX Disruptor wiki on performance benchmark](https://github.com/LMAX-Exchange/disruptor/wiki/Performance-Results) there is a diagram of various topologies that can be formed.
 Such as 1 producer linked to multiple consumers, or multiple producers linked to one consumer.